In this week’s EconMinute, we’re talking about drivers of Canada’s emissions reductions.

-In April, Canada submitted its 2022 National Inventory Report of greenhouse gas (GHG) emissions to the United Nations, containing the official accounting of national emissions as of 2020.
+Last Friday, Canada submitted its 2023 National Inventory Report of greenhouse gas (GHG) emissions to the United Nations, containing the official accounting of national emissions as of 2021.

-But to what degree did different factors contribute to these GHG reductions?
+But to what degree did various factors contribute to this small GHG increase over 2020?

-Canada’s Kaya Identity (here indexed to 1990) breaks down national GHG emissions into four factors all pushing and pulling against each other: population (more people = more emissions); economic performance as measured by GDP per capita (wealthier populations tend to emit more); energy intensity (the less energy consumption required to earn a dollar, the lower emissions will be); and emissions intensity (the fewer emissions produced per unit of energy consumed, the lower emissions will be).
+Canada’s Kaya Identity (here indexed to 1990) breaks down national GHG emissions into four factors all pushing and pulling against each other: population (more people = more emissions); economic performance as measured by GDP per capita (nations that consume more goods and services per person tend to emit more); energy intensity (the less energy consumed per dollar earned, the lower emissions will be); and emissions intensity (the fewer emissions produced per unit of energy consumed, the lower emissions will be).

-- Canada’s energy intensity and its emissions intensity, both indicative of technology changes economy-wide, fell by 3.9% and held steady, respectively.
+- However, Canada’s energy intensity and its emissions intensity—both indicative of technology changes economy-wide—fell by 2.1% and 1.0%, respectively.